iNoor72/UIKit-MVP-Movies-App/README.md

 - The last option is using MOLH pod, and it's described in the project.

 ## Project status
-The project is completed in what was mentioned in the requirements document, however, it could have been done with better Unit testing and it's missing the Landscape mode and Universal (iPhone & iPad) features.
+It could have been done with better Unit testing and it's missing the Landscape mode and Universal (iPhone & iPad) features.